 You do not need to manage Pooled Trust or file a tax return because a Pooled Trust is managed by a professional trustee.

 To spend your money from a Pooled Trust, you can use a credit card.
 You cannot use a debit card or checks.
-You will send the credit card statement to the trustee who will pay the credit card.
+You will send the credit card statement to the trustee, who will pay the amount due for the purchase on the credit card.